TruptiSRaut/sample.project/README.md

 want to see in github org
 This is my new project for today

-Todays project shoen in vs code
+Todays project shown in vs code